ibm-cloud-docs/vmwaresolutions/vmonic/trbl_deploy_ovf.md

 {:troubleshoot: data-hd-content-type='troubleshoot'}
 {:support: data-reuse='support'}

-# How do I deploy an OVF file using the VMware vSphere Web Client?
+# How do I deploy an OVF file by using the VMware vSphere Web Client?
 {: #trbl_deploy_ovf}
 {: troubleshoot}
 {: support}

-I want to use the vSphere Web Client to deploy an Open Virtualization Format (OVF).
+I want to use the VMware vSphere® Web Client to deploy an Open Virtualization Format (OVF).
 {: tsSymptoms}

 Use the following steps to use the vSphere Web Client to deploy an OVF file: